department-of-veterans-affairs/voicebot/research/2023-04-User Test Plan C: C1 and C2/research-Test Plan C2/research-Test Plan C2.md

 Actual user test sessions are projected to commence on May 1, 2023 and end on May 5, 2023.

 ### Prepare
-A pilot session was conducted and recorded on XXX 2023 at XXX eastern standard time using the Zoom.
-The participant was a Booz Allen Hamilton employee, XXX.
+A pilot session was conducted and recorded on May 24, 2023 at 1:30 p.m. eastern standard time using the Zoom.
+The participant was a Booz Allen Hamilton employee, Teddy Laguerre.

 ### Research Sessions
 May 1, 2023-May 5, 2023